mbakhoff/sockets-template/readme.md

 ### Use data streams

 Java has the DataOutputStream and DataInputStream classes.
-Use the writeInt/readInt methods to send integers - the methods always write/read 4 bytes which makes it super useful for implementing the type/length syntax.
+Use the writeInt/readInt methods to send integers - the methods convert the integer to bytes and write exactly 4 bytes (useful for implementing the TLV syntax).
 The writeUTF method can be used to send a string - it encodes the string into bytes and automatically writes the length of the string before the encoded bytes.
 The readUTF method can use the same length prefix to know exactly how much to read.